abigailwozniak/job-tenure/detail.md

   - The following figures and tables require estimates of cohort average long tenure and separation rates for various ages.
 Cohort average separation rates are produced in **cohort-effects-separations.do** and **-byage.do**, and cohort average tenure rates are produced in **cohort-effects-longtenure.do**.
     - Figures 6, 8
     - Table 3
   - The following tables and figures require summary data from the SIPP, possibly in addition to CPS data.
-See elsewhere in replication package for information on processing SIPP data.
+See elsewhere in the repository for information on processing SIPP data.
     - Figures 5, 9, 11
     - Online Appendix Figure 5, 6
   - The following figure requires summary data from the GSS.
-See elsewhere in replication package for information on processing GSS data.
+See elsewhere in the repository for information on processing GSS data.
      - Figure 12
    - The following figure requires summary data from the NLSY.
-See elsewhere in replication package for information on processing NLSY data.
+See elsewhere in the repository for information on processing NLSY data.
      - Online Appendix Figure 4